cc-tweaked/CC-Tweaked/doc/events/turtle_inventory.md

 module: [kind=event] turtle_inventory
 ---

-The @{turtle_inventory} event is fired when a Turtle's inventory is changed.
+The @{turtle_inventory} event is fired when a turtle's inventory is changed.

 ## Example
 Prints a message when the inventory is changed: